 In the last installment of a three-part series, Michelle Lee offers several best practices that any PLM professional can benefit from.

 Arena: What is one of your best practices for avoiding product errors shipping to market?

 Lee: Nimble Storage leverages Arena PLM to address product issues from point of identification through resolution.
 Our process includes making use of a Stop Ship once a product issue has been identified.
 Once we’ve “stopped the bleeding” by preventing more bad products from shipping to customers, we leverage Arena’s Quality module which is embedded in Arena’s core PLM solution.
 We are able to work through an 8D corrective action process via a Corrective Action Request (CAR).
 We may also initiate a temporary Deviation to allow us to ship an alternate product while we go through the corrective action process.
-That assumes the issue is understood, relatively straightforward and can be addressed with an alternate design, assembly process, quality step, or set of parts.
+That assumes the issue is understood, relatively straightforward, and can be addressed with an alternate design, assembly process, quality step, or set of parts.
 Once we have identified the root cause of the original issue via the CAR, we launch an Engineering Change Order (ECO) to correct the problem and resume full production.
-Ultimately, Arena PLM allows to track Stop Ships, Deviations, Corrective Action Requests and Change Orders against all impacted items - providing us with a complete audit trail of all actions associated to the affected items or products.
+Ultimately, Arena PLM allows to track Stop Ships, Deviations, Corrective Action Requests, and Change Orders against all impacted items - providing us with a complete audit trail of all actions associated with the affected items or products.